anegan-hub/Programming-Scripting/README.md

     print (p)

-'''

-So, the program above is stating ' while p is not equal to 1, take the value of p and divid by 2'.
+So, the program above is stating 'while p is not equal to 1, if 2 divides into p evenly, divide again by 2 else P multiply by 3 and add one'.

 Output:

-'''

     λ python collatz.py